dstar55/100-words-design-patterns-java/_drafts/FactoryMethod.md

 * [Usage](#Usage)

+###  <a id="Motivation"></a>Motivation

+Imagine that we need to develop a reporting library.
+Two basic abstractions in this library are the Engine and the Report classes.
+Both classes are abstract, and clients have to extend them in order to realize their application specific implementations.

+The Engine class is responsible for managing Reports and will create them as required.
+Report subclasses which Engine should instantiate are application–specific and Engine only knows when a new report should be created, but not what type of Report to create.
+This leads us to a situation in which our library should instantiate classes, but it only knows about abstract classes, which it cannot instantiate.

+So, how can we solve this?

+If we encapsulate the knowledge of which Report subclasses to create and move this knowledge outside of the library, then Engine subclass will be able to create Report objects.
+This solution is the Factory Method pattern.

+The Factory Method defines an interface for creating objects, but lets subclasses decide which class to instantiate.

 ###  <a id="Story"></a>Story

-Defines an interface for creating objects, but lets subclasses decides which class to instantiate.
-Plasticine is used for children's play.
+Plasticine is used as a toy for children.
 Plasticine is injected into predefined molds.
-The class of end product(ball, toy, sculpture, cake) is determined by the mold.
+The class of end product (ball, toy, sculpture, cake) is determined by the mold.